koalahamlet/cookbook/Dashi.md

 # Dashi

+## Ingredients
 10 g of kombu
 20 g of bonito flakes
 1 Liter of water

+## Equipment

-place kombu in room temp water for 1 hour..
+Place kombu in room temp water for 1 hour..

 Remove the kelp afterwords and reserve.

-turn up heat under kelp water and bring to a boil.
+Turn up heat under kelp water and bring to a boil.

 After boiling, turn off the heat completely and add the bonito flakes.